minad/consult/README.md

 | consult-preview-yank       | t   | Enable yank preview during selection                    |
 | consult-recenter           | t   | Recenter after jumping to a location                    |
 | consult-themes             | nil | List of themes to be presented for selection            |

+## Related packages

+It is recommended to install the following package combination:

+* selectrum or icomplete-vertical: Vertical completion systems
+* consult: This package
+* marginalia: Annotations for the completion candidates
+* embark: Action commands, which can act on the completion candidates
+* orderless or prescient: Completion style, filters the candidates, Prescient also offers sorting.

+Note that all packages are independent and can potentially be exchanged with alternative components, since there exist no hard dependencies.
+Furthermore it is possible to get started with only Selectrum and Consult and add more components later to the mix.

 ## Acknowledgements